openstack-archive/surveil/doc/source/webui/directives/panels.rst

 Tabpanel and panel
 ==================

-Panels are use to put components in a section.
+Panels are used to put components in a section.

 Tabpanels are a mechanism to show and hide panels according to a panelId.

 Panel
 *****